sourabhMajumdar/sourabhMajumdar.github.io/_pages/about.md

   - /about.html
 ---

 Hello, My name is Sourabh Majumdar and I have recently graduated from **Birla Institute of Technology and Science, Pilani, KK Birla Goa Campus** with a bachelors degree in **Computer Science**.
-I am currently pursuing my masters Degree in **Computer Science** at the **Department of Computer Science, University at Buffalo, The State University of New York.**
+I am currently pursuing my masters degree in **Computer Science** at the **Department of Computer Science, University at Buffalo, The State University of New York.**

 ## My Interests